LazareChkhartishvili/api.greengo.delivery-master/DEPLOYMENT.md

 2. Navigate to admin login
 3. Use any of the admin accounts listed above
 4. Should work without 404 errors now

+## 🧪 Deploy Test - 2025-09-20
+Testing if Railway auto-seeding is fixed - only admin users should be preserved, deleted data should NOT return.